The guys began drifting away from the corner as the sun

 couldn't even hate her -- maybe he should have been a farm boy

-that started fucking early in the hay piles.
+that started fucking early on in their hay piles.

-And they must have been busy at sex early on, he figured, back
+Just as they must have been busy at sex as they

-Frank and Henry strip naked and run around outside the white house
+and Henry strip naked and run around outside

 Now things seemed suspended -- he could almost imagine